Financial Aid at USC

 Basic Requirements for Need-Based Financial Aid

-All applicants to USC can apply if they:
+All applicants to USC can apply for financial aid if they:

-• Are a U.S. citizen, eligible non-citizen (such as permanent resident, refugee or asylee), undocumented meeting certain criteria;
+• Are a U.S. citizen, eligible non-citizen (such as permanent resident, refugee or asylee), or undocumented and meet certain criteria;

 • Possess a valid Social Security number (if required); and

-Visit the Who Receives Financial Aid at USC section on financialaid.usc.edu for more information about the requirements.
+Visit the Eligibility Requirements section on financialaid.usc.edu for more information about the requirements.